Need a quick and easy way to backup and restore Windows without relying on backup tools or the cloud for your personal data?

 We all know that backing up our data is important, especially when upgrading to a new version of Windows.
-But rather than fiddle around with partitions purely for personal data, or cloud storage, which might be slow to restore your vital files and folders, wouldn’t it be great to be able to simply take a backup of your entire Windows installation?
+But rather than fiddle around with partitions for specific data, or syncing to the cloud, why not simply back up your entire Windows installation?

-Such a backup might be configured to include your personal folders, but omit apps and games, or you could opt to create an image of your entire system drive.
+You can add personal folders to an image backup, but omit apps and games.
+Alternatively, you could opt to create an image of your entire system drive.
 Naturally, you would need a suitable volume of storage for such a backup.

-Select the destination location and assign a filename in the Output image file as box, where you should select the target disk drive – the device purchased to replace the old HDD.
+Select the destination location and assign a filename in the Output image file as box, where you should select the target disk drive.
+This is device you’re using to save the backup to.
+It might be an existing external drive, or a HDD you’ve recently purchased.

-Begin by clicking Start Cloning.
-When complete, your disc will be copied to its destination device, ready to use.
-Our look at HDD cloning covers the topic in greater depth.
+Click Start Cloning.
+This copies your disk to its destination device, ready to use.
+Our look at HDD cloning covers this topic in greater depth.

 Creating an ISO Disk Image in Windows 7

-To create a system image in Windows 7, open Start > Getting Started and then Back up your files.
-On the left-hand pane, click Create a system image, and select the destination.
+To create a system image in Windows 7, open Start > Getting Started > Back up your files.
+In the left-hand pane, click Create a system image, and select the destination.

 This might be an external hard disk drive or some other large volume.
-Multiple DVDs can be written to, if necessary, or if you have a Blu-ray writer, this should also be an option.
+You can also write to DVDs (you’ll need more than one) or Blu-ray.

-Do you have a home server, or some large storage on your network, perhaps in the shape of a purchased NAS (or a DIY device, perhaps using a Raspberry Pi)?
+Do you have a home server, or some large storage on your network, perhaps in the shape of a purchased NAS?
 If so, you can use the On a network location option.
-If you want to use a USB flash device, connect this to your computer in advance and select it as the destination – or use one of these bootable USB tools.
+If you want to use a USB flash device, connect this to your computer in advance and select it as the destination.

 The confirmation screen will detail how much space will be taken up by the backup.
 Check this to ensure the figure matches the remaining space on the target device.
-Proceed with the backup, and wait while it completes; the duration will differ, based on the size of the backup and the speed of the drive.
+Proceed with the backup and wait while it completes.
+The duration will depend on the size of the backup and the speed of the drive.

 Restoring the Windows 7 Disk Image